 What are the effective dates of the agreement?

 The agreement applies to UC-affiliated corresponding authors whose articles are submitted for publication from April 1, 2020 through March 31, 2022.
-Manuscripts that were submitted before April 1, 2020 are not covered, regardless of their acceptance date.

 How does the agreement work?

 UC Libraries will pay the first $1,000 towards the article processing charge (APC) for all articles with a UC corresponding author that are submitted for publication between April 1, 2020 and March 31, 2022.
 Authors who have access to grant funding will then be asked to contribute the remainder of the publication fee from their grants if they are able to do so.